 Veneto has a unique city in the world: Venice.

-This wonderful city is visited every year by thousands of tourists from all over the world, second only to Rome.
+This wonderful city is visited by thousands of tourists from all over the world every year, second only to Rome.

 But Veneto is much more than that.

-In this region there are many other very beautiful and interesting cities such as Verona, Vicenza, Padua and Treviso.
+There are many other very beautiful and interesting cities in this region such as Verona, Vicenza, Padua and Treviso.

 Wonderful mountain landscapes such as those of Cortina, known as the Pearl of the Dolomites.

-Spas where you can indulge in pleasant treatments and total relaxation such as Abano Terme.
+Spa resorts where you can indulge in pleasant cures and total relaxation such as Abano Terme.

-One of the best known and appreciated products all over the world comes from Veneto: prosecco, sparkling white wine produced with the charmat method.
+One of the best known and most appreciated products in the world comes from the Veneto region: prosecco, a sparkling white wine produced by the charmat method.